TheMulhima/Lumafly/README.md

 ### Commands

-Scarab+ allows you to use shareable links to open and run commands in scarab.
+Lumafly allows you to use shareable links to open and run commands in lumafly.
 You can use the [commands website](https://themulhima.github.io/Scarab/commands) to view and create the links.

 #### General Commands

 The main shareable commands that anyone can use.

-- [Download Mod](https://themulhima.github.io/Scarab/commands/download): Share links to open Scarab and download mods using this command.
+- [Download Mod](https://themulhima.github.io/Scarab/commands/download): Share links to open Lumafly and download mods using this command.
 Sharing a link such as [this](https://themulhima.github.io/Scarab/commands/download?mods=Satchel) will open Scarab and download the mod "Satchel".

 - [Custom Modlinks](https://themulhima.github.io/Scarab/commands/customModLinks) - Open Scarab and load its mod list from a custom modlinks.